 - Limit points of contact

 All impacted flights, currently suspected for being at risk for COVID-19 will be listed here.
+Individuals who travelled on these flights should self-monitor for symptoms for 14 days after the flight.
+Should symptoms develop, they are directed to self-isolate and call 811.

 Everyone coming into the Greater Moncton Roméo LeBland International Airport must self-isolate for 14 days following all out of province travel, including within Canada and the US.
 If you develop symptoms, call 811.